 Maurice married fellow thespian Georgiana “Georgie” Drew, who came from a family of actors.
 Georgie’s father — Drew’s great-great-grandfather — John Drew owned the Arch Street Theater in Philadelphia, where he performed and which he managed with the help of wife Louisa.
 After he died, Louisa took over the running of the theater, and also served as a mentor to her grandchildren: John, Lionel, and Ethel.

-READ More: Margaret Thatcher
+READ More: Jerry Seinfeld

 The Drew line extends back even further to strolling country players in Great Britain in the 1700s, such as great-great-great-great grandfather Thomas Haycraft Lane and great-great-great-great grandmother Louisa Rouse Lane, but that is as far as recorded history takes us, so it is possible it goes back even beyond that.